 1. Set the Environment

 Invite the children to sit on a rug or carpet squares, arranged so each child can see the pictures as you read the book, but with sufficient space around them to minimize distractions.
-Since the story will lead to prayer, the children might be invited to sit near the Prayer Center arranged with items related to the faith theme.
+Since the story will lead to prayer, the children might be invited to sit near a Prayer Center arranged with items related to the faith theme.
 The environment should help the children be attentive to the story and also prepare for a time of quiet prayer.
 A helpful rule to establish when beginning storybook prayer is, “Everyone listens to the story and allows others time for quiet.”

 2. Introduce and Read the Book